Anis-FARSI/ProjectManager/Readme.md

 ```
 ## Install
 - Download the .deb package
-- Use the following command to install the package :

 ```bash
 sudo dpkg -i projectManager.deb
 ```
-## Use
+- Use the following command to install the package :

 ```bash
 project_manager.sh
 ```